Florida beats No. 11 WVU in Big 12-SEC Challenge 85-80

 - Oops!Something went wrong.Please try again later.

-MORGANTOWN, W.Va.
-(AP) Colin Castleton led the way for Florida in the second half - on offense and defense.
+MORGANTOWN, W.Va. — Colin Castleton led the way for Florida in the second half – on offense and defense.

 Castleton scored 15 of his 21 points after halftime, and the Gators beat No. 11 West Virginia 85-80 on Saturday in the Big 12-SEC Challenge.